-The Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, is responsible for the safe and environmentally compliant destruction of the chemical weapons stockpile stored at the U.S. Army Pueblo Chemical Depot in Colorado and the Blue Grass Army Depot in Kentucky.
+The Program Executive Office, Assembled Chemical Weapons Alternatives, or PEO ACWA, is responsible for the safe and environmentally compliant destruction of the remaining U.S. chemical weapons stockpile stored at the U.S. Army Pueblo Chemical Depot in Colorado and the Blue Grass Army Depot in Kentucky.
 Currently, the program is operating state-of-the-art pilot plants that are safely and efficiently destroying the nation’s remaining chemical weapons stockpile.
 The safe, secure storage of these remaining chemical weapons in the U.S. Army inventory is the responsibility of the U.S. Army Chemical Materials Activity.

 What are nerve agents?